fionamcc/Docs/interproscan/using_iprs_cmd.rst

 .. tip::

-    All the options supplied after the image name are GOanna options
+    All the options supplied after the image name are Interproscan options

 **-i /rsgrps/shaneburgess/amanda/i5k/interproscan/pnnl_10000.fasta:** local path to input FASTA file.
 You can also use the mounted file path: /data/pnnl_10000.fasta